sbcshop/EncroPi-Software/README.md

 Now, you need to run the pyhton code file provided in this folder (i.e, images_display.py).

   * **Display Images From SD Card** -> For this, we need to insert the circuit python to the roundypi(it is circuit python firmware "adafruit-circuitpython-raspberry_pi_pico-en_US-7.1.1.uf2").
  Now, follow all the process of **Display Images from PC**,you only have to simply save the images containing in this directory (Do not save images in any directory when storing in SDCard).
-Finally, run the python code provided in this directory.
+Finally, run the python code provided in this directory (i.e, display_image_sdcard_circuitpython.py)

 ## Documentation